How do I file for a week of benefits?

 What if I forget to file one week?

-If you forget to file for one week and you wish to file, report to your local office for information.
-The local office will gather information from you to determine if you can be paid for that week.
+If you forget to file for one week and you wish to file, call (208) 332-8942.
+We will gather information from you to determine if you can be paid for that week.
 They system will allow you to skip one week of filing and still keep your claim open.
 However, if you skip two weeks of filing, your claim will go inactive.
 You will have to reopen your claim.